devops329/devops/instruction/testingCategories/testingCategories.md

 ### Localization

 We live in a global world where applications can be accessed from anywhere on the planet.
-Making sure that your application conforms to local expectations as well as providing current, datetime, and language support, needs to be part of your testing plan.
+Making sure that your application conforms to local expectations as well as providing current datetime and language support, needs to be part of your testing plan.
 Here is an example of a website that supports right to left languages such as Arabic.

 ![Arabic website](arabicStage1.png)